otrv4/otrv4/otrv4.md

 Before the profile expires, the user must publish an updated profile with a new expiration date.
-The client establishes the frequency of expiration and when to publish (before the current user profile expires).
+The client establishes the frequency of expiration and when to publish (before the current User Profile expires).
 Note that this can be configurable.
 A recommended value is one week.

 ### Create a User Profile Signature